wikimedia/mediawiki-vendor/data-values/geo/README.md

 ### 1.1.4 (2014-11-25)

-* Add fall back to default on invalid precision to more places.
+* Add a fallback to default on invalid precision to more places.

 ### 1.1.3 (2014-11-19)